 Dr. Joseph Edward Charlesworth was born in April, of 1868 near Wilshaw, Yorkshire, England.
 He was the 2nd of 5 children born to James Charlesworth and the former Ann Bucktrout.
-His father worked in the textile industry as a weaver, in England and in Canada.
-Dr. Charlesworth’s father had been married to Hannah Jagger prior to Ann Bucktrout and they were known to have had 2 children, Benjamin and Fred.
-It is unknown what happened to Hannah Jagger Charlesworth.
-Mr. Charlesworth married Anne Bucktrout in England and Dr. Joseph Edward Charlesworth was born in England along with 2 of his siblings John and Mary.
+His father worked in the textile industry as a weaver in England and in Canada.
+Dr. Charlesworth’s father had been married to Hannah Jaggers prior to Ann Bucktrout and they were known to have had 2 children, Benjamin Jaggers Charlesworth and Fred Charlesworth.
+It is unknown what happened to Hannah (Jagger) Charlesworth.
+Mr. Charlesworth married Ann Bucktrout in England and Dr. Joseph Edward Charlesworth was born in England along with 2 of his siblings John and Mary.
 The Charlesworth family immigrated to Hespeler (Cambridge) in 1870.
 His brother’s James Charlesworth (who died of “Dropsy” on the 12th of July, 1885 at the age of 13) and Henry Charlesworth were born in Hespeler.
 His brother Benjamin Jaggers Charlesworth died on the 16th of September, 1895 in Hespeler.

 Dr. and Mrs. Charlesworth had a son, Edward ‘Harold’ Charlesworth born to them on August 1st, 1904, while they were living in Morpeth.